kodekloudhub/amazon-elastic-kubernetes-service-course/docs/playground.md

 [Click here](https://kodekloud.com/playgrounds/playground-aws) to start a playground, and click `START LAB` to request a new AWS Cloud Playground instance.
 After a few seconds, you will receive your credential to access AWS Cloud console.

 Note that you must have KodeKloud Pro subscription to run an AWS playground.
-If you have your own AWS account, this should still work, however *you* will bear the cost for any resources created until you delete them.
+If you have [your own AWS account](https://aws.amazon.com/free/), this should still work, however *you* will bear the cost for any resources created until you delete them.
+Be aware that not all resources are free in a "free" account!
+That includes EKS control planes (approx 10 cents/hour).

 This demo can be run from either your own laptop or from the AWS CloudShell
 * From your laptop